axelexic/axelexic.github.io/_posts/2015-03-17-SemiHonestObliviousTransfer.md

 ---
 layout: post
-title: Semi-Honest Oblivious Transfer OT Primitives
+title: Semi-Honest Oblivious Transfer (OT) Primitives
 date: 2015-03-17
 tags : [ "mpc", "oblivious transfer" ]
-last_modified: 2025-10-2
+author : Yogesh Swami
 ---

 This page describes a few basic protocols for oblivious transfer ($\textsf{OT}$) schemes and some theoretical results related to them.
 The [next post]({% post_url 2015-04-11-ObliviousTransferExtensions %}) will consider $\textsf{OT}$ extensions &mdash; which are needed when performing a large number of oblivious transfers.